zefciu/example_app/README.rst

     $ bin/runserver

-You can now navigate to `http://127.0.0.1:5000/graphql` to with a browser or a client like Graphiql to navigate the API
+You can now navigate to `http://127.0.0.1:5000/graphql` to with a browser or a client like Graphiql to browse the API

 Generate the Schema